Luix-Sparta/tech258_cicd/cicd.md

 - Network security groups: Allow SSH, 3000 (for node app) and 8080 (for Jenkins)
 - Copy app code to EC2 instance
 - Install required dependancies (nodejs, )

+Code to be automatically deployed (run npm start) when pushed

+- Use Jenkins to SSH into our EC2 without user input (yes)
+- To SSH in, we have to upload our private key for the EC2 instance to Jenkins
+- Goto app folder
+- Start the app in the background (if starting normally, Jenkins will crash)
+- We can run these jobs one after the other to complete the CI/CD pipeline

 Now we can SSH in to our EC2 instance and manually install and start the app